Waddy Butler Wood

-Waddy Butler Wood (1869 – January 25, 1944) was a prominent American architect of the early 20th century and resident of Washington, D.C.
+Waddy Butler Wood (1869 – January 25, 1944) was an American architect of the early 20th century and resident of Washington, D.C.
 Although Wood designed and remodeled numerous private residences, his reputation rested primarily on his larger commissions, such as banks, commercial offices, and government buildings.
-His most famous works include the Woodrow Wilson House and the Main Interior Building.
+His most notable works include the Woodrow Wilson House and the Main Interior Building.

 Early life and education

-Waddy Wood was born in St. Louis, Missouri in 1869 to Captain Charles Wood, a Virginian who had relocated west to seek better opportunities.
-Shortly after his birth, the Woods returned to Virginia and settled in Albemarle County, Virginia.
-He grew up at "Nutwood," Ivy, Virginia near the Wood family state, "Spring Hill," the home of his grandfather, John Wood, Jr. until leaving to receive his advanced education at Virginia Polytechnic Institute.
+Waddy Wood was born in St. Louis in 1869, to Charles Wood, a Virginian and former Confederate States Army captain who had moved west to seek better opportunities.
+Shortly after his birth, the Woods returned to Virginia and settled in Albemarle County.
+He grew up in an house named "Nutwood" in Ivy, Virginia, near the Wood family estate of "Spring Hill," the former home of his grandfather, John Wood Jr.

 Early career

 In 1892, Wood began working as an architect in Washington, D.C.
 His first important commissions were on two streetcar barns.
 The first was Metropolitan Railroad's East Capitol Street Car Barn, which he helped to design with engineer A.N.
 Connett in 1896.
-The following year he designed the Georgetown Car Barn, then known as Union Station, for the Capital Traction Company.
+The following year, he designed the Georgetown Car Barn, then known as Union Station, for the Capital Traction Company.
 During this time, Wood also designed several homes in what was then known as Kalorama Heights (now Adams Morgan).